ibm-cloud-docs/satellite/storage-ocs-local.md

     ```
     {: pre}

-2. Create HMAC credentials.
-Note your `access-key-ID` and `secret-access-key` HMAC credentials.
+2. Create HMAC credentials and note the service access key and access key ID of your HMAC credentials
     ```sh
-    ibmcloud resource service-key-create cos-creds-rw Writer --instance-name noobaa-store --parameters '{"HMAC": true}'
+    ibmcloud resource service-key-create cos-cred-rw Writer --instance-name noobaa-store --parameters '{"HMAC": true}'
     ```
     {: pre}

 <br />

-### Getting the device details for your OCS configuration
+## Getting the device details for your OCS configuration
 {: #sat-storage-ocs-local-devices}

-When you create your OCS configuration, you must specify which devices that you want to use for the object storage daemons (OSDs) and the MON.
-The OSD deploys a series of pods, in multiples of 3, that replicate your local storage across the worker nodes and disks in your OCS deployment.
-The device paths that you retrieve in the following steps are specified as parameters when you create your OCS configuration.
+When you create your OCS configuration, you must specify the device paths of the disks that you want to use in your storage cluster.
+The storage cluster is comprised of the object storage daemon (OSD) pods and the monitoring (MON) pods.
+The devices that you specify as OSD devices are your storage devices where your app data is stored and the devices that you specify as MON devices are managed by the MON pod and used to store and maintain the storage cluster mapping and monitor storage events.
+For more information about the OSD and MON, see the [Ceph documentation](https://docs.ceph.com/en/latest/start/intro/){: external}.

 The following steps show how you can manually retrieve the local device information from each worker node in your clusters.
 You can also use the [OCS disk gatherer](https://access.redhat.com/solutions/4928841) to retrieve a list of all the local devices in your cluster.
 {: tip}